lumijiez/lumijiez/README.md

 I'm a student at the Software Engineering faculty of the Technical University of Moldova.

+I am interested in high- and low-level systems, computer graphics, and simulations!

 <h3 align="center">I have experience with the following technologies:</h3>
 <p align="middle">